shettayyy/React_Native_Seed/README.md

 ## Support

-- If any information is missing in the [README](https://github.com/rashtay/React_Native_Seed/blob/main/README.md), want to raise a feature request or report any bug, please create a new [issue](https://github.com/rashtay/React_Native_Seed/issues) with appropriate labels.
+- If any information is missing from the [README](https://github.com/rashtay/React_Native_Seed/blob/main/README.md) file, want to raise a feature request or report any bug, please create a new [issue](https://github.com/rashtay/React_Native_Seed/issues) with appropriate labels.

 ## License